 Following notification that a project has been approved for implementation, the District will hold site visit(s) with the sponsor(s) of the chosen projects.
-The Corps will work with the Sponsor to develop their existing Scope of Work that went into the project summary and build on it to create a Project Management Plan (PMP).
-The PMP will then be submitted to the Corps of Engineers North Atlantic Division Regional Business Center (CENAD) in a Project Partnership Agreement Approval Request Package.
-Once all documents are reviewed and approved by CENAD and Corps Headquarters (HQUSACE), a Project Partnership Agreement (PPA) will be executed by the non-federal sponsor and the New York District Corps of Engineers.
-Following PPA execution the project tasks will begin.
+The Corps will work with the Sponsor on their existing Scope of Work to create a Project Management Plan (PMP).
+The PMP will then be submitted to the Corps of Engineers North Atlantic Division Regional Business Center (CENAD) in a Project Cooperation Agreement Approval Request Package.
+Once all documents are reviewed and approved by CENAD and Corps Headquarters (HQUSACE), a Project Cooperation Agreement (PCA) will be executed by the non-federal Sponsor and the New York District Corps of Engineers.
+Following PCA execution the project tasks will begin.